 In order to meet Stewardship requirements, at least one wildlife practice must be implemented.
 There are scores of such practices; the above are intended only as suggestions.
 The practice is cost-sharable.

-INVENTORY: The entire property is in the ponderosa pine/Douglasfir/Arizona fescue ecotype.
+INVENTORY: The entire property is in the lodgepole pine sere of the ponderosa pine/Douglas-fir/Arizona fescue ecotype.
 The mix of species in different parts of the stand represents various stages within this type.